-Fr Gerry Cassidy CSsR in 2002, Fr Eamon Hoey CSsR in 2005, Fr Richard Delahunty CSsR in 2008, Fr Michael Cusack CSsR in 2011, and then Fr Brendan Callanan CSsR took over as Administrator in 2015.
+Fr Gerry Cassidy CSsR in 2002, Fr Eamon Hoey CSsR in 2005, Fr Richard Delahunty CSsR in 2008, Fr Michael Cusack CSsR in 2011, Fr Brendan Callanan CSsR in 2015 and Fr.
+Noel Kehoe CSsR took over as Administrator in 2019.

 The active involvement of lay co-workers in the goings-on and life of the Parish goes on apace as new challenges are faced within an ever-expanding Parish community.